Zhongnanhai: History

-During the Jin dynasty (1115–1235), the Emperor Zhangzong of Jin built the northern lake in 1189.
-The northern section of Zhongnanhai was the Taiye Lake, with an attached palace called the "Palace of Great Peace" (Daninggong).
-During the Yuan Dynasty, which lasted from 1271 to 1368, Taiye Lake was included within the Imperial City.
+During the Jin dynasty (1115–1235), Emperor Zhangzong of Jin built the northern lake in 1189.
+The northern section of Zhongnanhai was the original Taiye Lake, with an attached palace called the "Palace of Great Peace" (Daninggong).
+During the Yuan dynasty, which lasted from 1271 to 1368, Taiye Lake was included within the Imperial City.
 It was also expanded, covering approximately the area occupied by the Northern and Central Seas today.
-Three palaces were built around the lake.
+Three new palaces were built around the lake.

-After the Ming dynasty moved its capital to Beijing in 1403 by order of the Yongle Emperor, construction on the existing Imperial Palace began in 1406.
-The Ming palace was to the south of the Yuan dynastic palace.
-As a result, a new Southern Sea was dug to the south of the old lake.
-The excavated soil, together with that from construction of the moat, was piled up to form Jingshan, a hill to the north of the Forbidden City.
-At this time, the three lakes were connected and were collectively called the Taiye Lake.
-The three lakes were divided by bridges.
-The lakes were part of an extensive royal park called Xiyuan (Western Garden) to the west of the Imperial Palace.
-In the middle Ming dynasty, Zhengde Emperor and Jiajing Emperor built many palaces, Taoist temples and pavilions around the lakes and spent more time here rather than the Forbidden City.
+After the Ming dynasty moved its capital to Beijing in 1403 by order of the Yongle Emperor, construction of the now extant Imperial Palace began in 1406.
+The new Ming palace was built to the south of the Yuan dynastic palace, as a result, a new Southern Sea was dug to the south of the existing lake.
+The excavated soil, together with that from the construction of the palace moat, was piled up to form Jingshan, a hill to the north of the Forbidden City.
+At this time, the three lakes were connected through channels and collectively called the Taiye Lake, part of the extensive royal park called Xiyuan (西苑, Western Park) that extended from the western wall of the Imperial City to the western wall of the Forbidden City.
+In the middle period of the Ming dynasty, Zhengde Emperor and Jiajing Emperor built many more palaces, Taoist temples and pavilions around the lakes and spent more time here rather than in the Forbidden City.

-After the Qing dynasty established its capital in Beijing, the government reduced the size of the royal park to the area centered around the three lakes and enclosed by a small wall.
-Several successive emperors built pavilions and houses along the lakeshores, where they would carry out government duties in the summer.
+After the Qing dynasty established its capital in Beijing, the government reduced the size of Xiyuan to the area centered around the three lakes enclosed by a small wall, portions of which form the basis of Zhongnanhai's current boundary.
+During the late Qing dynasty, several gatehouses were built on both sides of Jin'ao Yudong Bridge[Chinese Wikipedia], giving Zhongnanhai and Beihai Park separate wall enclosures within Xiyuan.
+Several successive emperors built pavilions and houses along the lakeshores of Zhongnanhai, where they would carry out government duties in the summer.
 During the reign of the Empress Dowager Cixi, both the Empress Dowager and the Emperor would often live in the Zhongnanhai compound, traveling to the Forbidden City only for ceremonial duties.

-During the Boxer Rebellion of 1899–1901, Russian troops occupied Zhongnanhai.
+During the Boxer Rebellion of 1899–1901, allied troops occupied Zhongnanhai.
 Almost all artifacts and decorations in the compound were looted.
 Later, the Eight-Nation Alliance commander also lived in Zhongnanhai.
 When Puyi was crowned Emperor, his father as the Prince Regent lived for a short time in the compound.